chromium/chromium/docs/updater/functional_spec.md

 for longer than this, the updater assumes failure and continues operation.
 However, the updater does not kill the installer process.

-The macOS API is [defined here](installer_api_mac.md).

-TODO(crbug.com/1035895): Document Windows installer APIs
+The application installer API varies by platform. [macOS](installer_api_mac.md), [Windows](https://chromium.googlesource.com/chromium/src/+/main/chrome/updater/win/installer_api.h).

-TODO(crbug.com/1339454): Run installers at BELOW_NORMAL_PRIORITY_CLASS if the update flow is a background flow.
+TODO(crbug.com/1339454): Implement running installers at BELOW_NORMAL_PRIORITY_CLASS if the update flow is a background flow.

 ### Enterprise Enrollment
+The updater may be enrolled with a particular enterprise.
+Enrollment is coordinated with a device management server by means of an enrollment token and a device management token.
+The enrollment token is placed on the device by other programs or the enterprise administrator and serves as an indicator of which enterprise the device should attempt to enroll with.
+The updater sends the enrollment token, along with the device's machine name, os information, and (on Windows) BIOS serial number.
+If the server accepts the enrollment, it responds with a device-specific device management token, which is used in future requests to fetch device-specific policies from the device management server.

+TODO(crbug.com/1339451): Document location of enrollment token.

-TODO(crbug.com/1339451): Document enterprise enrollment and the token.
+TODO(crbug.com/1339451): Document timing of enterprise enrollment and policy fetches.

 ### Enterprise Policies
 Enterprise policies can prevent the installation of applications: